The integral part of school’s development and quality of study are the feedback and evaluation received from students.

 For this students receive the link directly in their ahk.nl inbox.
 These sessions usually take place within mentor hour.
 The processed results reach the artistic director in the form of data documents.
 The artistic director follows these up with teachers with a conversation for improvement trajectory or in case of repeated negative assessments to termination of a course.
 Likewise, the positive results are also shared and celebrated with the teachers.

-At the end of the fourth year study, usually in the last week SNDO 4 is evaluating the whole programme.
-ATD Quality and Policy advisor David Dotulung conducts this evaluation.
-It consists of graduates filling in a questionnaire focussing on strengths and weaknesses.
+At the beginning of the third and at the end of the fourth year study, usually in the last week SNDO 4 is evaluating the whole programme.
+The ATD Quality and Policy team conducts this evaluation

 These data and documents are the primary platform for evaluating the standard and quality of SNDO education in a talk between the artistic director and the general director of the ATD.
 For any of these evaluations is it therefor important that all students participate.
 At SNDO one studies in small classes, so with one or two people missing a significant percentage of input is missing.